 Schedule: On-site registration runs from 9-9:45am.
 The first round starts at 10am and the subsequent rounds start ASAP.
 The tournament should last around four hours.

-Rules: This tournament use the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
+Rules: This tournament uses the rules from the 7th edition of the US Chess rulebook.
 US Chess rules for rapid are the same as regular chess except notating is not required.
 A variation will be used that allows players with five or more minutes on their clock to claim a draw by “triple occurrence of position” or “the 50-move rule” in the same manner as in sudden death time pressure in regular chess.

 Entry Fee: $10, $5 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.